sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

 4. Try to access `myapp` again (in a browser) in both ways – directly, and through the `web` application router.

 #### RESULT

-Accessing the `myapp` application results in the following:

  - If you try to access it directly, a `403 Forbidden` response is displayed due to lack of permissions (lack of authorization header).
 This is a correct and expected behavior.

-- If you try to access it through the `web` application router, the current SAP HANA time is displayed (in UTC time zone) – provided that you have the `openid` scope assigned to your user.
+ - If you try to access it through the `web` application router, the current time is displayed (in the UTC time zone) – provided that you have the `openid` scope assigned to your user.
 Since the OAuth 2.0 client is used, the `openid` scope is assigned to your user by default, the correct authorization header is declared, and thus you are allowed to access the `myapp` application.

-   > In order for the new result to take effect immediately, you might need to clear the cache of your browser.
+   > For the new result to take effect immediately, you might need to clear the cache of your browser.
 Or just open the `web` application URL in a private/incognito browser tab.